LouieEj/Everythingathon-Twitch/README.md

 - Open `index.js` and set the constant `channelToMonitor` equal to the name of the channel for the Everythingathon (caps do not matter).
   - e.g. set `channelToMonitor = 'louieej'` if the Twitch channel for this Everythingathon is LouieEj.

-### Setting a moderator's ID
-- The user ID for a moderator of the channel for the subathon (which has just been set to `channelToMonitor`) needs to be provided.
-  - To do this [go to this website](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/), type in the name of a moderator for the channel, and then copy and paste the user ID.

 ### Configure time for each event
 - The time which gets added to the timer, in seconds, can be configured at the top of `index.js`.
   - IMPORTANT: Make sure all values are in seconds, e.g. 10 minutes should be the value 600.